mark-thompson01/hyper-v-lab/README.md

 ---

 ## 🔍 Overview
-This repository documents the creation and configuration of a Hyper-V virtualization rig running on Windows 11 Professional.
+This repository documents the creation and configuration of a Hyper-V virtualization rig running on Windows 11 Professional on a Lenovo Thinkpad E16 2nd Gen as the Hyper-V host.
 The project walks through:

 - Understanding how Hyper-V works internally
 - Enabling, configuring, and managing Hyper-V